thebrandonallen/edit-author-slug/readme.txt

 Make sure you are an admin, or have been assigned the `edit_users` or `edit_author_slug` capability.

 == Changelog ==

+= 0.9 =
+* Allow Author Slug to be automatically created/updated based on a defined structure
+* Switched to using the Settings API, which also means that all options moved to the Settings > Edit Author Slug page

 = 0.8.1 =
 * Fix a bug that prevented non-admin users from updating their profile